NSLS2/install-rpm-from-gh-release/README.md

 ## Requirements

-- A GitHub Actions runner with Red Hat Enterprise Linux (RHEL) 8, 9, or 10
+- A GitHub Actions runner with a RHEL-like OS installed (RHEL, AlmaLinux, Rocky Linux, CentOS) version 8, 9, or 10
 - `curl` and `jq` installed (typically pre-installed)
-- `sudo` access for `dnf install` (usually available in GitHub Actions runners)

 ## Example Workflow